orbitrs/sdk/CONTRIBUTING.md

 Thank you for your interest in contributing to the Orbit Framework!
 This document provides guidelines and instructions for contributing to the various components of the Orbit ecosystem.

+> **Important Development Priority Notice**: As of May 23, 2025, the primary focus is on core framework development rather than SDK improvements.
+Please review [Development Priorities](docs/DEVELOPMENT_PRIORITIES.md) for details on current focus areas.

 ## Table of Contents

 - [Project Structure](#project-structure)